We'll try to answer some of the more common questions about Tai Chi and Qigong below:

 Will Tai Chi help me to improve my balance?

-There have multiple studies that show practitioners of Tai Chi have improved balance.
+There are multiple studies that show practitioners of Tai Chi have improved balance.
 A major study done by the NIH showed significant improvement in balance, 47.5% less falls, and found it superior to other exercises.

 Here's an article from the New England Journal of Medicine that discusses Tai Chi and Postural Stability in Patients with Parkinson's Disease.